Closed

 Activities funded

-- Anti-racism community projects and initiatives
+- Community projects and initiatives that address racism

-- Community-based research on racism-related local issues
+- Community-based research on local racism-related issues

-- Capacity-building, healing, reconciliation, and anti-racism innovation
+- Capacity-building, healing and reconciliation, and anti-racism innovation

-- Digital storytelling and media projects that change narratives about racism
+- Digital media storytelling projects about racism

 Documents Needed